nathaliemayor/Financial_Econometrics/README.md

 # Introduction

-This repository contains R code for a Predictive Econometrics (M.A.) course at UNISG.
+This repository contains R code for a Financial Econometrics (M.A.) course at UNISG.

 # Specfications on Files